Love Island USA season 3: Future appearances

 Trina Njoroge competed on the Paramount+ original series All Star Shore.
 Cashay Proudfoot, Javonny Vega, Melvin "Cinco" Holland, Jr. and Shannon St. Clair competed on The Challenge: USA.
 Olivia Kaiser competed on seasons 38, 39, 40, and 41 of The Challenge.

-Josh Goldstein competed on season two of Love Island Games.
+In 2025, Josh Goldstein competed on season two of Love Island Games.

+In 2026, Kyra Lizama appeared on series three of Love Island: All Stars.
+Goldstein will compete on season 42 of The Challenge.